kj4tmp/gatorcat/doc/README.md

 > GatorCAT is **alpha** software.
 Using it today means participating in its development.
 > This means you may find bugs or need features implemented before you can use GatorCAT effectively.

+## Zig Version

+GatorCAT targets zig master for now.
+We plan to stop targetting master once 0.14.0 is released.

 ## Installation

+### Windows

+On Windows, GatorCAT depends on [npcap](https://npcap.com/).

+Please do not use windows for anything other than developer convienience (using the CLI, etc.).

+Npcap has poor realtime performance and so does Windows in general.

+### Linux

+There are no system dependencies for linux.

+### Using the Zig Package Manager

 > TODO: show how to use gatorcat as a zig dependency

+## The CLI

 GatorCAT provides a CLI application that can be useful for getting information about ethercat networks.